Tank destroyer: Missile-based tank destroyers

+Postwar gun-based tank destroyers

-Some gun-armed tank destroyers remain in use.
+Despite the proliferation of ATGMs, some gun-armed tank destroyers remain in use.
 China has developed the tracked PTZ89 and the wheeled PTL02 tank destroyers.
 The PTZ89 is armed with a 120 mm smoothbore cannon while the PTL02, developed by NORINCO for the PLA's new light (rapid reaction) mechanized infantry divisions, carries a 100 mm one (a version armed with a 105 mm rifled gun is available for export).
 The PTL02 is built on the 6×6 wheeled chassis of the WZ551 APC.

-Italy and Spain use the Italian-built Centauro, a wheeled tank destroyer with a 105 mm cannon.
+Italy and Spain use the Italian-built B1 Centauro, a wheeled tank destroyer with a 105 mm cannon.